On the morning of October 13th at the National Assembly building, National Assembly Chairman Tran Thanh Man met with Chinese Prime Minister Li Qiang.

 National Assembly Chairman Tran Thanh Man met with Chinese Premier Li Qiang.

-The visit also added new momentum to the development of bilateral relations, including cooperation between the Vietnamese National Assembly and the National People's Congress of China.
+The visit also provided further impetus for the development of bilateral relations, including cooperation between the Vietnamese National Assembly and the National People's Congress of China.

-National Assembly Chairman Tran Thanh Man and Prime Minister Li Qiang reviewed important achievements in the relationship between the two Parties and countries, and cooperation between the Vietnamese National Assembly and the National People's Congress of China.
+National Assembly Chairman Tran Thanh Man and Prime Minister Li Qiang reviewed the important achievements in the relations between the two Parties and two countries, and the cooperation between the Vietnamese National Assembly and the National People's Congress of China.

 Tran Thanh Man Ly Cuong 3.jpg